 Figure 7.1 shows the total net interest rate risk that Spar Nord will encounter if interest rates rise by 1.0 percentage point.
 This implies a parallel shift of all yield curves.
+A positive interest rate risk means the Bank's position would lose market value if interest rates move higher and would be positively affected by falling interest rates.

-Development in net interest rate risk
+Figure 7.1 Development in net interest rate risk